bcc-code/bcc-design/README.md

 ```

 ### Releasing a new version
-Ensure you have admin rights to push to the `master` branch of the repository.
+Only maintainers who can push to the `main` branch can currently release new versions.

-Then run the version script.
+To create a new version, don't use `npm version` but run the custom version script.
 This passes the version argument to `npm version`, so you use it like that command.
 For example, to update from v0.12.0 to v0.13.0:
 ```sh
 ./scripts/version.sh minor
 ```